Los Angeles Sexual Harassment Attorney

 Contact the experienced, woman-led legal team at Strong Advocates to discuss your experience being sexually harassed or assaulted.
 We will empathize with you and explain your rights.
 Take the first a strong step toward standing up for yourself and holding your employer accountable for how you’ve been treated.

 What Amounts to Sexual Harassment?

 Sexual harassment can come from anyone in the workplace.
 Some employees are sexually harassed by their supervisors while others are mistreated by fellow employees.
-Some victims are even harassed by their clients or customers.
-When there is an environment that allows harassment to take place, it can spread and become a part of the workplace.

 Examples of unlawful sexual harassment